Core Dance

 Guest Faculty

-Guest Faculty for Fall 2024 Season Coming Soon!
+Guest Faculty for Spring 2025 Season Coming Soon!

 Directions: Our back entrance is accessible by way of North McDonough Street, at the intersection of Trinity Avenue and the Decatur Square.
 Look for the entrance past Waffle House.